 Realtors See Booming Interest in Countryside Cottages Due to Coronavirus

 Interest in rural property has been rising for years, as buyers sought a more affordable alternative to city properties.
 This year, the coronavirus has fuelled this interest even further, as vacations abroad are restricted and people remain wary of the health risks of travelling.
-Photo credit: Pixabay / For illustrative purposes.
+Photo credit: Freepik / For illustrative purposes.

 Czech Rep., Jul 13 (BD) – When borders closed across most of Europe, including the Czech Republic, real estate agents were expecting increased interest in buying and renting properties in the countryside, commonly known as “cottages”, as vacations abroad were cancelled, domestic hotels were closed, and society was ordered to quarantine and keep their distance as much as possible.
 Although borders have since reopened, holiday-makers remain wary of the health risks abroad, and are now looking to escape to cottages inside the Republic.